 Back to Insights

-Cyber Kill Chain
+8 Stages of Cyber Kill Chain

 Cyber security 07/25/2020 - 14:05 by Swathi Raju

-The cyber kill chain is used to demonstrate each and every stage of a successful cyberattack.
+The cyber kill chain is used to demonstrate every stage of a successful cyberattack.
 It is an end-to-end procedure to demonstrate a hacker’s footprint.
 Using the Cyber Kill Chain model, we can understand the security posture of an organization and where the security vulnerabilities lie.
 This model provides a third-person point of view in understanding the entry point of a hacker into an organization and how the hacker tries to step inside your organization’s security perimeter.

 There are 7 phases of the Cyber Kill Chain: